yariksav/vuedl/README.md

 ### Register anduse global dialog

-Register global dialog template, which will be available in any vue module
+Register global dialog component, which will be available in any vue module
 ```javascript
 Vue.prototype.$dialog.register('myDialog', MyDialog)
 ```